Searching for some humble LGBTQ inspo? Get online and check out these awesome and super inspiring gay blogs!

 You don't need to be a Christian to get value from the Modern Kinship blog either.
 We often find ourselves reading their helpful takes on gay relationships where they answer questions from readers on topics such as integrating a partner into family traditions or whether you should date someone who's still in the closet.
 Whether you're religious or not, married, or still single we think you'll find value in the wisdom Constantino and David share.

-From married with a kid to footloose and fancy-free with Travels of Adam, a gay guy who travels the world.
-With that kind of content, it's obvious we would enjoy Adam's blog but it's not just the travel part we're drawn to.
+Footloose and fancy-free, Travels of Adam, is all about the super-charming, Adam – a gay guy who travels the world.
+Whilst travel plays a large part in Adam's gay blog, he also covers the hipster lifestyle.
 With a background in graphic design and, of course, a gay slant, we love his writing style as much as the sometimes quirky topics he covers.

 Adam writes fabulous hipster guides on equally fabulous cities from Brussels, Tel Aviv, and Columbus.
 We often use Adam's guides to find out where the best bars, restaurants, and other types of nightlife are located when we're planning to go somewhere new.

-Adam also publishes inspiring reads ranging from hipster fashion, film reviews, and practical tips on learning new languages.
+Adam also publishes inspiring reads ranging from hipster fashion, to film reviews and practical tips on learning new languages.
 We definitely relate to Adam's story of travel transforming his life so much that it became his main full-time vocation!

 Another one of our favorite gay travel blogs is Once Upon a Journey by the vivacious Dutch girls Roxanne and Maartje.
 While they used to be fully nomadic they're now based in Amsterdam.
 Just like us, Rox and Maartje always strive to meet LGBTQ locals and support gay businesses when they travel.